Omikhleia/resilient.sile/README.md

 ## License

-All code is under the MIT License.
+The code in this repository is released under the GNU General Public License v3.0, (c) 2021-2025 Omikhleia.

 The documentation is under CC-BY-SA 2.0.